United States

 The Republican Party, like the Confederacy, strongly favors States rights.
 Since it is a minority party with an unpopular agenda, it can not win the popular vote.
 Instead it relies on Supreme Court decisions to allow voter suppression, big dark money and gerrymandering to create maps that in some States insure one party rule.

 For all practical purposes only two political parties are allowed in the US, which is sure to produce polarization.
-Minor parties are sometimes offered as spoilers used to elect a minority party that most people don’t want.
+Minor parties are sometimes offered as spoilers used to elect the minority party that most people don’t want.

 In many ways, political opposition has been suppressed.
 Unions have been all but wiped out, protests made illegal.
 In some States it is legal to run down protesters.

-Culture and media have a symbiotic relationship.
-Religion is the oldest media and predominates in the most backward countries, keeps women in their place, and are authoritarian enemies of democracy and science.
-Private media has rolled up into large corporate chains, is inexpensive in rural areas where population is thin and tends to be Christian radio or far right talk radio.
+Private media has rolled up into large corporate chains, is inexpensive in rural areas where population is light and tends to be Christian radio or far right talk radio.
 Information is like other US commodities.
 You get what you pay for.
+Who pays tells the story and gets the loudest voice.

 In other countries, a minority ruling party, usually far right, conservative, and self serving is armed and difficult to remove.
 In Syria government is willing to make war on their own people.